Jerry-Mang/enterprise-ai-infrastructure-lab/projects/Project-07-Remote-Station-Troubleshooting.md

 - Network fault isolation
 - CCTV infrastructure support
 - Structured troubleshooting methodology

+---

+Outcome: Successfully restored connectivity to the remote CCTV testing station and re-established cloud management connectivity for the ES226 PoE switch.

 Outcome: Successfully restored connectivity to the remote CCTV testing station and re-established cloud management connectivity for the ES226 PoE switch.